 I had a hysterectomy at 39 (55 now), and I have been told that I no longer need a Pap test, is this correct?
 I lost a sister at 42 years of age from 4th stage squamous cell cervical cancer and I am concerned.
 Thank you in advance.

 You do need periodic pelvic exams.
 If you still have a cervix, you need periodic pap smears of the cervix.
 If your cervix was removed with hysterectomy, you do not need a pap smear.
 Cervical cancer is not a genetic/familial cancer, rather it is caused by certain strains of HPV in your cervix.

 It is still important to have a physician exam the health of the vaginal tissue, inspect the genitalia and assess for muscle tone of the pelvic floor.
-After age 50, a periodic colon cancer screening with rectal exam and colonoscopy is needed.
+At age 45, a periodic colon cancer screening with rectal exam and colonoscopy is needed.

 All My Best,